-DCA maintains that (sexual) exploitation, abuse and/or harassment of persons is an abuse of the human rights of these individuals.
-For the members of the communities we work in, the dependency of affected populations on humanitarian and development agencies and their staff for their basic needs creates an ethical responsibility and duty of care on the part of the DCA staff to safeguard the human rights and dignity of these individuals.
+DCA maintains that sexual exploitation, abuse and harassment of persons is an abuse of the human rights of these individuals.
+For the members of the communities DCA works in, the dependency of affected populations on humanitarian and development agencies and their staff for their basic needs creates an ethical responsibility and duty of care on the part of the DCA staff to safeguard the human rights and dignity of these individuals.

-DCA believes that an effective response to (sexual) exploitation, abuse and/or harassment must be informed by the context and be relevant; the response must be based on an accurate understanding of the communities in which DCA engages, the workenvironment of the specific DCA office or presence, and knowledge of the relevant international human rights standards.
+DCA believes that an effective response to sexual exploitation, abuse and harassment must be informed by the context and be relevant; the response must be based on an accurate understanding of the communities in which DCA engages, the work- environment of the specific DCA office or presence, and knowledge of the relevant international human rights standards.

-When it comes to behaviour in countries where DCA engages with humanitarian or development work, staff and managers must be aware of the following: a) lack of economic opportunities for locals, for refugees and for displaced populations may result in commercial and exploitative sex becoming one of the few options for income generation to meet basic needs; b) the impacted community may have a culture of gender-based violence, which may continue or be exacerbated; c) the usual social protections may no longer be in place or function.
+When it comes to behaviour in countries where DCA engages with humanitarian or development work, staff and managers must be aware of the following:

+a) lack of economic opportunities for locals, for refugees and for displaced populations may result in commercial and exploitative sex becoming one of the few options for income generation to meet basic needs; b) the impacted community may have a culture of gender-based violence, which may continue or be exacerbated; c) the usual social protections may no longer be in place or function.

-3.2 Code of Conduct to Prevent (Sexual) Exploitation, Abuse and/or Harassment:
+5.2 Code of Conduct to Prevent Sexual Exploitation, Abuse and Harassment:

-As part of DCA's commitment to respect human rights, all DCA staff wherever they are based and whatever their position should act in the following manner within and outside working hours in keeping with the above mentioned Human Rights Standards:
+As part of DCA's commitment to respect human rights, all DCA staff and any other individuals representing the organisation, including implementing partners, wherever they are based and whatever their position should act in the following manner within and outside working hours in keeping with the above mentioned Human Rights Standards: